taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

 <td><strong>4</strong></td>
 <td>
 Power off the system after data collection is complete.
-Remove the microSD card and transfer the recorded telemetry file to a computer for analysis.
+Remove the microSD card and transfer the recorded test data file to a computer for analysis.
 </td>
 <td>
-Telemetry file successfully recovered and accessible.
+Test data file successfully recovered and accessible.
 </td>
 </tr>